Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Preliminaries

-Let $A$ be a finite dimensional algebra, $\mod A$ the category of finitely generated right $A$-modules and $\Db(\mod A)$ the bounded derived category of $\mod A$.
+In this subsection, we recall the notion of torsion classes and semibricks.
+Let $A$ be a basic finite dimensional algebra.
 We denote by $|A|$ the number of isoclasses of indecomposable direct summands of $A$ and we assume that $|A|=n$.

 First we recall torsion classes and torsion-free classes.

 \begin{defi} A full subcategory $\mathcal{T} \subset \mod A$ is called a \emph{torsion class} if $\mathcal{T}$ is closed under taking extensions and factor modules.
 A torsion class $\mathcal{T} \subset \mod A$ is called \emph{functorially finite} if there exists $M\in\mod A$ such that $\mathcal{T}=\Fac M$, where $\Fac M$ is the full subcategory of $\mod A$ consisting of factor modules of finite direct sums of copies of $M$.
 Dually we can define a full subcategory $\mathcal{F} \subset \mod A$ \emph{torsion-free class} and \emph{functorially finite} torsion-free class.
 We denote $\ftors A$ by the set of functorially finite torsion classes in $\mod A$ and $\ftorf A$ by the set of functorially finite torsion-free classes in $\mod A$. \end{defi}